XanaduAI/Xanadu-Quantum-Codebook/nodes/I.11/Lesson.md

 ***Exercise I.11.3.*** Use the tensor product to compute the state vector of a two-qubit system where the first qubit is in state $\vert +\rangle$, and the second is in state $\vert 1\rangle$.
-Express that state as a linear combination of the two-qubit computational basis vectors, and verify that this state is still normalized.
+Express that state as a linear combination of the two-qubit computational basis vectors and verify that this state is still normalized.

 *Tip*.
 There are two approaches to working this problem.
 One is to express the